demiglace0505/demiglace/README.md

+# 🐍 🐰 🎧 🍀 🌟 Welcome!

-# Welcome to my GitHub!
+Welcome to my GitHub!

 This is my personal GitHub page for storing and version tracking of my projects.
-This page will also serve as a portfolio for my little projects.
+This page also serves as a mini portfolio for my little projects.
 Feel free to have a look around!

-## 🐍 🐰 🎧 🍀 🌟Quick Links
+##  Quick Links

-Try out my HTML game project here: https://demiglace0505.github.io/demiglace/
+Check out this simple HTML game I made: https://demiglace0505.github.io/demiglace/